plexsystems/plexsystems.github.io/content/posts/developing-versionless-graphql-apis.md

 featuredImage: "/images/developing-versionless-graphql-apis/featured.png"
 ---

-GraphQL has recently made a huge splash in the API world by addressing some of the pain points with REST APIs.
+Many of the services that we write at Plex rely on REST (or REST-like) APIs.
+While REST APIs make sense for many of these services, it does not make sense for all of them.
+For some domains, such as EDI, that require many endpoints, performance, and maintenance concerns start to become a problem.
+Every API call is a round-trip from the client to the server, impacting the overall performance of the initial request.

 With REST APIs, every resource needs an API endpoint.
-When we need to add a new resource, the endpoint often must be versioned, and/or a brand-new endpoint must be created.
-This leads to many maintainability and usability issues.
+When we need to add a new resource, the endpoint often must be versioned, and a brand-new endpoint must be created.
+Creating endpoints for each new resource leads to many maintainability and usability issues.

+## GraphQL as an alternative

+GraphQL has recently made a huge splash in the API world by addressing some of the pain points with REST APIs, and can help with both maintenance and performance.

-However, GraphQL operates from a single `/graphql` endpoint.
+While REST API resources require an API endpoint, GraphQL operates from a single `/graphql` endpoint.
 The new resource can be added via new types, or fields, in the GraphQL schema without creating a new endpoint.

 The GraphQL schema also provides interactive documentation.
 API consumers can use [GraphiQL](https://www.electronjs.org/apps/graphiql) or the [GraphQL Playground](https://github.com/prisma-labs/graphql-playground) to view the documentation for the query that they are building.

 That said, designing an extensible schema is the most important part of building versionless APIs in GraphQL.

 ## Schema design

 There are a few things that can help when designing a schema.

-First and foremost, grasp the domain knowledge, and try to understand the business domain as best you can.
-Then, follow a few schema design principles for GraphQL.
+First and foremost, grasp the domain knowledge and try to understand the business domain.
+Unlike writing queries against a relational database where the fields and tables are known ahead of time, GraphQL enables writing queries that make sense for the domain.
+Queries written for GraphQL will focus more on the domain and the events in that domain.

+Second, follow a few schema design principles for GraphQL.
 For instance, it is preferable to use more complex structures like an object type than simple structures, like an array.
 This ensures that new data fields can be added easily, and more complex business objects can be composed without much effort.

-Additionally, an Enum should be preferred to represent a field instead of a string.
+Finally, an Enum should be preferred to represent a field instead of a string.
 Using an Enum is especially helpful for API consumers who can easily be aware of the possible values for that Enum in the build-in online documentation.

 ## Using the GraphQL API